ssenualitzies/Ssenualitzies-Riices-Swift-Fix-Guide/README.md

 * Use **Fishstrap** launcher instead of the standard Roblox client.
 * Set Fishstrap’s Deployment to `Production`.
 * Set Auto Channel Change Action to **Always Prompt** or download latest via RDD.
-* Launch Roblox via Fishstrap or RDD https://rdd.weao.xyz/.
+* Launch Roblox via Fishstrap or RDD https://rdd.weao.xyz/ — use the **second highlighted download**.
 * Attach Swift immediately once Roblox loading screen appears.
 * Refer to screenshots (provided in Discord) if unsure about Fishstrap setup.